 Call for Papers

-Edited by Mária Koscelníková, Matej Martinkovič, Jana Boltižiar
+Edited by Jana Boltižiar, Mária Koscelníková, Matej Martinkovič, Jana Ukušová

 (Constantine the Philosopher University in Nitra)

-The aim of this special issue is to provide an opportunity for TS researchers to present new and innovative approaches to academic research, which may advance the knowledge and enrich the discipline of translation studies.
+The aim of this issue is to provide an opportunity for TS researchers to present their findings, insights and innovative approaches to academic research, which may advance the knowledge and enrich the discipline of translation studies.
 The topics of interest may include but are not restricted to those reflected at the conference:

 Your submission should be sent via the journal website after your registration at: https://www.bridge.ff.ukf.sk/